Maximizing the Diversity of Exposure in a Social Network: Theoretical analysis

 \subsection{Possible-world semantics}

-Given a probabilistic graph $\probG = (V,E,p)$, a \emph{possible world} is a \emph{deterministic} graph obtained from $\probG$ with edges sampled independently according to $p$.
+{A \emph{probabilistic graph} $\probG = (V,E,p)$, comprises a vertex set $V$ and an edge set $E$, where each edge $e$ is associated with a probability $p_e\in p$.} Given a probabilistic graph, a \emph{possible world} is a \emph{deterministic} graph obtained from $\probG$ with edges sampled independently according to $p$.
 We now introduce the \emph{possible-world model} for our problem that can capture the co-exposure of nodes to items resulting from any given assignment.

 We start by defining a \emph{directed edge-colored multigraph} $\multiG = (V, \multiE, \multiP)$ from $G = (V,E)$, by creating $h$ copies of each directed edge $(u,v) \in E$.
 For each item $i \in H$ we create a parallel edge $(u,v)_i$ in $\multiG$, having distinct color and associated probability $p^i_{uv}$.
 We interpret $\multiG$ as a probability distribution over all subgraphs of $(V, \multiE)$, i.e., we sample each edge $(u,v)_i \in \multiE$ independently at random with probability $p_{uv}^i$.
 The probability of a possible world $g \sqsubseteq \multiG$ is given by